 The farmhouse was built in the late 1920s, and Geer knows of at least one death in the home — his grandmother’s little sister died in the farmhouse as a young child.

-Geer said his mother, aunt and other relatives were always scared to spend the night at the farmhouse, and regularly heard the sound of chains dragging across the attic floor.
-Brandon and his sisters were scared to sleep alone in the house, so they would all spread out sleeping bags at the foot of their grandparents’ bed.
+Geer says his mother, aunt and other relatives were always scared to spend the night at the farmhouse, and regularly heard the sound of chains dragging across the attic floor.
+Brandon and his sisters were afraid to sleep alone in the house, so they would all spread out sleeping bags at the foot of their grandparents’ bed.

-Geer said his dog, Reuben, was spooked by the place.
+Geer reports that his dog, Reuben, was spooked by the place.
 He took Reuben out to the farm to get “some country time,” and because he didn’t want to be in the farmhouse alone.
-While filling Reuben’s bowl, the dog suddenly whipped his head around and looked upward with large, scared eyes.
+While he was filling Reuben’s bowl, the dog suddenly whipped his head around and looked upward with large, scared eyes.

 More recently, Geer’s aunt went to check on the empty house and water the plants.
 When she was getting back in her car to leave, she felt someone watching her, and turned around to see an upstairs curtain fall back into place after being lifted by a seemingly invisible hand in a house she had just left empty.

-In another incident, Geer’s cousin clearly heard somebody opening the nightstand drawer where he was stashing a handgun he took to the house for protection.
+In another incident, Geer’s cousin clearly heard somebody opening the nightstand drawer where he had stashed a handgun he took to the house for protection.

-Belle Plain must be a welcoming place for ghosts, as Geer also heard a story of another man who lived on a farm about a mile south of Geer’s family farmhouse.
+Belle Plain must be a welcoming place for ghosts, as Geer also heard the story of another man who lived on a farm about a mile south of Geer’s family farmhouse.
 This man saw two ghosts at the same time — both dressed in 1890s clothes.
-He saw one man standing on the lawn and watching him through an upstairs window.
-When he turned around, he then saw a woman inside the room.
+He saw one man standing on the lawn watching him through an upstairs window.
+When he turned around, he saw a woman behind him in the room.

 Four more haunted houses

-• The LaLaurie House is a French Quarter landmark in New Orleans, La.
-It is reportedly haunted by the ghosts of up to 25 slaves and servants, along with the deranged and murderous ghost of Madame Delphine Macarty LaLaurie, who built the home in 1832.
-Passersby say they hear shrieks and screams from the house.
-Several French Quarter ghost tours include a peek inside the home and a chance to see LaLaurie’s ghost.
+- The LaLaurie House is a French Quarter landmark in New Orleans, La.
+It's reportedly haunted by the ghosts of up to 25 slaves and servants, along with the deranged and murderous ghost of Madame Delphine Macarty LaLaurie, who built the home in 1832.
+Passersby report hearing shrieks.
+Several French Quarter ghost tours include a peek inside the house and a chance to see LaLaurie’s ghost.
 However, Blackman warns “only experienced ghost hunters should attempt to establish any form of communication with this spirit, whose evil nature cannot be ignored.”

-• The Spy House in Port Monmouth, N.J., is haunted by at least 24 specters, including the pirate Captain Morgan, Lord Charles Cornwallis and several playful children.
+- The Spy House in Port Monmouth, N.J., is haunted by at least 24 specters, including the pirate Captain Morgan, Lord Charles Cornwallis and several playful children.
 The building has more than 350 years of history as a home to pirates and colonists alike, and has been a tavern, inn, bordello and more.
-It is now a museum, and Blackman quotes ghost hunter Arthur Myers calling the Spy House “one of the most haunted places I have ever visited or heard about.”
+It is now a museum, and Blackman quotes ghost hunter Arthur Myers, who calls the Spy House “one of the most haunted places I have ever visited or heard about.”

-• The Whaley House in San Diego is haunted by the reportedly pleasant but restless Whaley family and some neighbors, including children and a family dog.
-A thief who was hanged at the site also haunts the home.
-The home is currently a museum.
+- The Whaley House in San Diego is haunted by the reportedly pleasant but restless Whaley family and several of their neighbors, including several children and a family dog.
+A thief who was hanged at the site also haunts the home, which is currently a museum.

-• The White House (yes, that White House) in Washington, D.C., is widely believed to be haunted by former presidents and relatives who don’t want to leave the world’s most famous address.
+- The White House (yes, that White House) in Washington DC is widely believed to be haunted by former presidents and relatives who don’t want to leave the world’s most famous address.
 The L.A.
-Times reported that Michelle Obama experienced supernatural happenings at the White House.
-Former resident Hillary Rodham Clinton said, "There is something about the house at night that you just feel like you are summoning up the spirits of all the people who have lived there and worked there and walked through the halls there."
+Times claims that Michelle Obama experienced supernatural happenings at the White House.
+Former resident Hillary Rodham Clinton states, "There is something about the house at night that you just feel like you are summoning up the spirits of all the people who have lived there and worked there and walked through the halls there."